Senator Derrick T. Simmons

 As a lawyer, Senator Simmons’ successful handling of cases involving personal injury, corporate law, family law, juvenile justice, and criminal defense has afforded him national recognition in 2012.
 The National Bar Association and IMPACT named him as one of the "Nation’s Best Advocates: Top 40 Lawyers Under 40" for achieving prominence and distinction in the African-American legal community, both professionally and philanthropically.

 As a legislator, in 2012, Senator Simmons was awarded the “Government Service Award” by the Magnolia Bar Association.
 In 2013, he was named by the Mississippi Association for Justice as “Legislator of the Year” for his outstanding dedication to the people of Mississippi by promoting fair and open access to the judicial system through the legislative process.
+In 2014, the National Juvenile Justice Network and the Southern Poverty Law Center of Mississippi presented him with the “2014 Leadership Award in Juvenile Justice Reform.”

 In service as a trial attorney, former judge, businessman, community leader, motivational speaker, public servant, and man of God, Senator Simmons has an innate personal commitment to serve his fellow man by contributing back to his community.
 Senator Simmons contributes back to his community as the annual Sponsor of Simmons and Simmons (S&S) Little League Sluggers and the Armstrong Elementary School Basketball Team.